CircuitVerse/Blog/content/posts/Samiran_project4-2nd-eval.md

 Circuit Simulators are quite complicated applications, it gets very overwhelming for users new to the platform to get started, no one likes to read lengthy documentation just to try something out..& thus this project was inspired.

 It was not that big of a task as built-in tutorials are a common thing on the web, & anything common surely has great libraries to get things done.
-There was a huge list of such libraries (provided bt my mentor), I went through all of their docs, & decided to go with:
+There was a huge list of such libraries (provided by my mentor), I went through all of their docs, & decided to go with:
 > [Driver.js](https://kamranahmed.info/driver.js/) by Kamran Ahmed.

 Status: **completed**